-Thinking blocks and decision problems in ADHD - Neurophysiological correlates
+Thinking blocks and decision-making problems in ADHD - neurophysiological correlates

-Thinking blocks occur equally in ADHD-HI and ADHD-I. Contrary to an earlier opinion, they are not subtype-specific.
-Decision-making problems, on the other hand, seem to occur much more frequently in ADHD-I than in ADHD.
+Thinking blocks occur equally in ADHD-HI and ADHD-I. Contrary to a view previously expressed here, they are not subtype-specific.
+Decision-making problems, on the other hand, appear to occur significantly more frequently in ADHD-I than in ADHD.

 This suggests that the two manifestations have different neurophysiological correlates.

-Extremely elevated norepinephrine levels during severe stress impair the functionality of the PFC.
-While slightly elevated norepinephrine levels increase thinking ability, very high norepinephrine levels decrease it and behavioral control is transferred from the PFC to the posterior cortex.1234
+The extremely high levels of noradrenaline during severe stress impair the functionality of the PFC.
+While slightly elevated noradrenaline levels increase the ability to think, very high noradrenaline levels reduce this ability and behavioral control is transferred from the PFC to the posterior cortex.3456

-The details of this can be found in the article ⇒ Neurotransmitters during stress In the section ⇒ Severe stress = severe NE/DA and cortisol elevation = decreased cognitive performance.
+The details can be found in the article ⇒ Neurotransmitters during stress In the section ⇒ Severe stress = strong increase in NE/DA and cortisol = reduced cognitive performance.

 Ramos, Arnsten (2007): Adrenergic pharmacology and cognition: focus on the prefrontal cortex.
 Pharmacol Ther.
 2007 Mar; 113(3):523-36., Kapitel 6 ↥